php-tuf/php-tuf/DEPENDENCIES.md

 - **Repository:** https://github.com/sebastianbergmann/phpunit
 - **Release cycle:** [Supported versions of PHPUnit](https://phpunit.de/supported-versions.html)
-- **Security policies:**: PHPUnit maintainers consider the package a development tool that should not be used in production; therefore, they do not have a security release process.
+- **Security policies:** PHPUnit maintainers consider the package a development tool that should not be used in production; therefore, they do not have a security release process.
 - **Security issue reporting:** N/A